Happy Birthday Helen

 "Happy Birthday Helen" is a song written by Greg Arnold and recorded by Australian folk-rock band Things of Stone and Wood.
 The song was released in November 1992 as the second single from the band's debut studio album The Yearning.
 "Happy Birthday Helen" peaked at number 9 on the ARIA Charts in February 1993.

+The song was parodied on The Late Show as "We've Just Run Out of Melbourne Cliches".